 - Scientific relevance

 - Originality of the aims and objectives

-- Appropriateness of the methodology and feasibility
+- · Appropriateness of the methodology and feasibility

 - Track record and expertise of the researchers

 - Complementarity of the research partners

-The evaluation results will be communicated to the applicants in autumn 2019.
-Swiss main applicants will receive a decision letter from the SNSF.
+The evaluation results will be communicated in autumn 2023.
+Swiss corresponding applicants will receive a decision letter from the SNSF.
 In case of rejection, the main reasons leading to the decision will be given.
 In case of approval, the Swiss budget and the conditions will be listed.
-If applicable, the Swiss main applicant will be responsible for transmitting the decision to the other Swiss applicants.
+If applicable, the

+Swiss main applicant will be responsible for transmitting the decision to the other Swiss applicants.
 The decisions are not subject to appeal.
-The Korean main applicant will be informed by the NRF.
+The Korean corresponding applicant will be informed by the NRF.

-Starting date for the JRP in Korea: 1 November 2019
+Starting date for the JRP in Korea: 1 October 2023

-Starting date for the JRP in Switzerland: Between 1 November 2019 and 1 January 2020.
-It is advisable that the JRPs also start on 1 November 2019 in Switzerland.
+Starting date for the JRP in Switzerland: Between 1 October 2023 and 1 December 2023.

+It is advisable that the JRPs also start on 1 October 2023 in Switzerland.

-8. Reporting
+8 Reporting

-Swiss and Korean Principal main applicants will report separately to the SNSF and the NRF.
-Scientific and financial reports are to be submitted annually.
+Swiss and Korean corresponding applicants will report separately to the SNSF and the NRF.